PX4/PX4-Autopilot/nuttx/tools/README.txt

   mkconfig program to convert the .config file in the top level directory into include/nuttx/config.h.  config.h is a another version of the NuttX configuration that can be included by C files.

+cmdconfig.c

+  This C file can be used to build a utility for comparing two NuttX configuration files.

 mkexport.sh and Makefile.export